barklund/mortenbarklund.com/content/blog/react-architecture-provider-pattern/index.md

 #### UI state

-This pattern can be used as component-local storage storage for UI state - a use that redux handles rather poorly in my opinion.
+This pattern can be used as component-local storage for UI state - a use that redux handles rather poorly in my opinion.

 Imagine a tabbed interface - you want to remember which tab is currently active, but there's no need to bring in some big library to fuel this.
 It can be done very simple and elegantly with the provider pattern: